tbaudier/gland_segmentation_nnunet/Data_preparation/README.md

 ### Small Dataset

 Even after the crop, 3 Dimentional data is still quite a heavy format.
-We may reduce image size to help with testing the model.
+We may reduce image size to help with model testing.

 The code [here](https://github.com/tbaudier/gland_segmentation_nnunet/blob/main/Data_preparation/small_Dataset.py) reduces the size by 3 (which is the lowest we recommend before the data dteriorates severly).